Brazil's Lula knew about vote buying scheme: newspaper

 The trial exposed crimes at the core of the administration of Brazil’s beloved former president and was hailed as a sign that the country is growing less tolerant of the corruption long rife in local, state, and national politics.

-On a visit to Paris with President Dilma Rousseff, Lula declined public comment on the newspaper report, but Rousseff rejected the allegations as a “deplorable” attempt to smear the image of her mentor and predecessor.

-“I reject all these attempts - this isn’t the first one - to try to tarnish the immense respect that the Brazilian people have for him,” she said during a press conference with French President Francois Hollande.
-“It’s deplorable.”

-Though Lula’s legacy has been dented by the corruption scandal, the trial has done little to sap his star power - even after officials including a former treasurer of the PT, as the Workers’ Party is known, and Jose Dirceu, his once-powerful chief of staff, were convicted.
+Though Lula’s legacy has been tarnished by the convictions, the trial has done little to sap his star power - even after officials including a former treasurer of the PT, as the Workers’ Party is known, and Jose Dirceu, his once-powerful chief of staff, were convicted.

 That could change if the allegations made by Valerio were proven.
 Critics have long alleged that the scheme could not have been carried out without Lula’s knowledge, or tacit approval, but so far no proof of either has surfaced.